 Installing and operating EV charging infrastructure requires considerable upfront capital costs, technical expertise, and collaboration between different stakeholders.
-Partnerships between public and private groups can minimise the impact of these challenges in successfully expanding EV charging infrastructure and delivering projects based on the identified charge point locations.
+Partnerships between public and private groups can minimise the impact of these challenges in successfully expanding EV charging infrastructure and delivering projects.
+Based on the identified charge point locations, local authorities could consider "bundling" different locations together and offering these to the market under one contract.
+The bundling may include high demand and lower demand locations of strategic importance or destination and neighbourhood locations.
+The advantage of bundling locations is that it allows local authorities to offer less economically attractive sites to the market in a competitive and attractive bundle and mitigates the need for ongoing operational funding of such sites.